Does CBD Work for IBS?

 Another study published in The American Journal of Gastroenterology outlined the therapeutic potential of cannabinoids in treating gastroparesis-related abdominal pain(11).

-Gastroparesis is a condition that happens when stomach muscles do not function correctly, resulting in the slow or total lack of movement of food from the stomach to the small intestine(12).
+Gastroparesis, a distinct entity from IBS, is a condition that happens when stomach muscles do not function correctly, resulting in the slow or total lack of movement of food from the stomach to the small intestine(12).
 The disorder is also known as delayed gastric emptying.

 The primary cannabinoids that the authors observed were CBD and tetrahydrocannabinol (THC).